AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 ---------------------

-Aggregates will lead to field by field assignment of a temporary object, followed by the same sequence of Clone and Adjust.
+Aggregates will lead to field by field assignment of a temporary object, followed by the same call to Assign.
 Aggregate objects need to have a default constructor as this is what's going to be used to create the temporary object initially: